noidontdig/gitdown/README.md

 In Krunk mode and Baller mode, gitdown will mangle your commit messages to make them appear more intoxicated, and will also post your name, current BAC, and the commit message to the official [gitdown Tumblr](http://gitdownhackny.tumblr.com), with a silly related photo attached.

+When the "verbose" configuration parameter is turned on as described below, gitdown also gives you helpful facts about your current level of impairment, based on your BAC.

 Usage
 -----
 First, clone the repo and install necessary gems: